SeungBack/assembly_part_recognition/README.md

 ### To Do
 - segmentation mask filtering and refinement
 - merge inference results from multiple camera
-- add 6D pose estimation module
 - object tracking and filtering
+- list up the dependencies

 ## Getting Started